heliolinx/heliolinx/README.md

                    |                         | catalog (internally calculated)

 These quantities are not restricted to those required, or even used, by the programs in the baseline suite.
-We have already seen that `make_tracklets_new` and heliolinc can run with only MJD, RA, and Dec -- and run without degredation with only these three columns plus the Observatory Code.
+We have already seen that `make_tracklets` and heliolinc can run with only MJD, RA, and Dec -- and run without degredation with only these three columns plus the Observatory Code.
 Instead of a list of strictly required quantities, we have tried to maintain the paired detection file as a carefully optimized set of quantities to which users will likely want convenient access in some important contexts.
 The emphasis here is on **convenient**: with a little customized index-tracing, access to any column in the freely formatted input file can be obtain through the `origindex` column.
 In other words, `origindex`, though not explicitly used by any program in `heliolinc` suite, is retained to enable mapping of the final linkages back to lines in the original detection catalog.
 This is likely to be useful in the (quite probable) case that you had (and wrote into your input detection catalog) a bunch of interesting data besides the columns preserved in the paired detection file.
 You can then use the preserved line numbers to recover this original, detailed information for every linked detection.
 Note that `origindex` starts counting from zero on the first data line of your input detection catalog.
 Since this file is expected to have a one-line header, origindex=0 actually corresponds to the second line of the file: the first line is a header, and the second line is the first **data** line and is assigned origindex=0.
 Note also that the user does not include `origindex` as a column in the original input file to `make_tracklets`: rather, `make_tracklets` calculates and outputs it regardless of what other columns are presentin the original input file.

 Besides the internally calculated `origindex`, the quantities in the paired detection file can be divided into three catagories: Used internally (if available) by all versions of the `heliolinc` suite; used only for processing of trailed sources; not currently used by `heliolinc`, but may be used in future versions and/or very useful for externally evaluating `heliolinc` results.
 The columns in each category are as follows: